 VAST will join a select collection of technology providers that have certified high-performance solutions for NVIDIA AI at scale.
 While all the other DGX SuperPOD storage solutions are based on parallel file systems - the VAST offering provides an alternate approach to scaling AI-ready infrastructure - pioneering a simple yet massively scalable NAS-based approach.

 The origins of VAST’s work with NVIDIA go back to our earliest days, starting in 2016, when we implemented a new form of RDMA-based storage networking, NVMe-over-Fabrics.
 This new data-center-scale transport made it possible for VAST to disaggregate data storage logic from a storage cluster’s SSDs and then scale both independently in a manner where each storage controller’s stateless CPU can share global access to all of a cluster’s data.
-This discovery ultimately led to the creation of VAST’s disaggregated, shared-everything () architecture, the third data storage architecture in modern history and the first to introduce true system-level parallelism.
+This discovery ultimately led to the creation of VAST’s disaggregated, shared-everything (DASE) architecture, the third data storage architecture in modern history and the first to introduce true system-level parallelism.

 “NAS is not designed for AI and HPC!”

-This is a story we hear from so many customers and prospects who have encountered significant challenges using legacy approaches to enterprise NAS.
+This is a story we hear from so many customers and prospects who have encountered significant challenges using legacy approaches to enterprise scale-out NAS.
 When we compare VAST’s architectural approach to legacy architectures, the reasons VAST is the right choice for the scalable DGX SuperPOD design immediately become obvious:

 Legacy NAS systems are designed via shared-nothing principles.
 Each storage node owns a partition of the namespace, and updates, reads and rebuilds to this namespace must be coordinated across a backend fabric.
 As these systems scale, the amount of internal traffic, particularly for parallel operations, overwhelms the cluster.
 Customers then experience the law of diminishing returns with scale.

-VAST, on the other hand, has pioneered a new Disaggregated, Shared-Everything (DASE) architecture which enables simple Docker containers to share a collection of devices over .
+VAST, on the other hand, has pioneered a new Disaggregated, Shared-Everything (DASE) architecture which enables simple Docker containers to share a collection of NVMe devices over NVMe-oF.
 These NVMe storage enclosures, connected and powered by NVIDIA BlueField DPUs, are simple NVMe JBOFs that provide access to shared devices to all of the system’s stateless docker containers.
 With this approach, storage processors no longer need to talk with each other when serving data.
 There’s no controller-level caching, so there’s no need for cache coherence or metadata updates across servers.
 No two storage controller CPUs need to talk to each other in the read or write path, ever.
 Each CPU scales in an embarrassingly-parallel fashion to achieve levels of scale that were previously unthinkable with NFS-based storage.

 NFS… on Steroids